VinutaHegde/404/blog_post.md

 ## Proposed Model
-The Proposed model is composed of three main parts, First part is a sequential image encoder.
+The Proposed model is composed of three main parts, images encoder, previous captiones encoder, and a decoder, all are explained in the following segments.

+### image encoder
+First part is a sequential image encoder.
 The encoder expects 5 images and passes these images sequentially through a GRU that returns the output from each single timestep.
 The point of passing the images through a GRU is that instead of having information about individual  images, We would rather have information for the current image, together with all previous images, in an effort to essentially capture all previously occurring events.
 <p align="center">&emsp;&emsp;&emsp;&emsp;<img src="images/imageEncoder.png" height="200"><p>

+### Previous Captions Encoder
 Second part is a previous captions encoder, which essentially encodes all previously generated captions into one single thought.
 The main point of doing that is to encourage the model to remember all what it previously generated so that it will not go further away from the story it started with.
 Basically, the model is expected to stick to the story it started with.
 For example, if the next image had information about a man having fun, and the previously generated captions were:
 > “I’m going out with my friends tonight”